Rod price in Nepal 2026

 Current Iron Rod Prices in Nepal (2025–2026)

 Here's the honest truth: rod prices in Nepal are not fixed.
 They fluctuate week to week based on global raw material costs, import duties, transportation, and even seasonal construction demand.
-That said, here's a realistic picture of what the market currently looks like:
+That said, here's a realistic picture of what the market currently looks like.
+If you are searching online for the latest rod price in Nepal, these rates provide a practical Kathmandu market estimate for residential construction.

 Brand-wise Price Comparison (Kathmandu Market)